 Are you keen to find a reliable gluten-free loaf?
 Give our Gluten Free Flaxseed Bread Recipes a go.

-This gluten- and grain-free cake features chia seeds, bananas, and oatmeal.
+This cake isn’t only gluten -free, but also grain-free.
+How come?
+Well, it features chia seeds, bananas, and oatmeal.
 It’s baked in the oven until golden brown and firm, then topped with a layer of sweetened coconut flakes.

 Oats add a hearty texture and give the cake its structure, while bananas add natural sweetness and moisture.
 Chia seeds thicken up the mixture and act as a binding agent.

 They also add essential nutrients like calcium, iron, zinc, and vitamin B1.
 To finish off the cake, a generous sprinkling of chopped walnuts is added before serving.

 Check out our Gluten-Free Chocolate Banana Mousse Cakes for an indulgent treat

 This loaf cake has all the flavors of a traditional slice of banana bread, without any grains or white flour.
 It’s filled with wholesome ingredients such as bananas, eggs, chia seeds, and vanilla extract.

 Wholemeal spelled flour adds a chewy texture, while oats lend a slightly sweet flavor.
 Bananas provide natural sweetness and moisture, and they’re also loaded with vitamins and minerals.